-Siwei Lyu, Member, IEEE, Eero.
-P. Simoncelli, Senior Member, IEEE
+Siwei Lyu, Member, IEEE, and Eero P. Simoncelli, Fellow, IEEE

-Abstract- The local statistical properties of photographic images, when represented in a multi-scale basis, have been described using Gaussian scale mixtures.
-Here, we use this local description as a substrate for constructing a global field of Gaussian scale mixtures (FoGSMs).
-Specifically, we model multi-scale subbands as a product of an exponentiated homogeneous Gaussian Markov random field (hGMRF) and a second independent hGMRF.
-We show that parameter estimation for this model is feasible, and that samples drawn from a FoGSM model have marginal and joint statistics similar to subband coefficients of photographic images.
-We develop an algorithm for removing additive white Gaussian noise based on the FoGSM model, and demonstrate denoising performance comparable with state-of-the-art methods.
+Abstract-The local statistical properties of photographic images, when represented in a multiscale basis, have been described using Gaussian scale mixtures.
+Here, we use this local description as a substrate for constructing a global field of Gaussian scale mixtures (FoGSM).
+Specifically, we model multiscale subbands as a product of an exponentiated homogeneous Gaussian Markov random field (hGMRF) and a second independent hGMRF.
+We show that parameter estimation for this model is feasible and that samples drawn from a FoGSM model have marginal and joint statistics similar to those of the subband coefficients of photographic images.
+We develop an algorithm for removing additive white Gaussian noise based on the FoGSM model and demonstrate denoising performance comparable with state-of-the-art methods.

-Index Terms-image statistics, Markov random field, image denoising
+Index Terms-Image statistics, Markov random field, image denoising.